defaultsamson/Soundboard/README.md

         - Copy `C:\msys64\mingw64\pkgconfig\portaudio-2.0.pc` to my Qt install `C:\Qt\5.14.0\mingw73_64\pkgconfig\portaudio-2.0.pc`
     - Building it yourself
         - Note: Be sure to configure PortAudio with `./configure --enable-cxx`
+        - On Linux: make sure the configuration ends with `ALSA ... yes` and `JACK ... yes`
+        - If `JACK ... no` then `sudo apt install libjack-dev`
         - [Compile and install](http://portaudio.com/docs/v19-doxydocs/tutorial_start.html) on the system
 6. Build the project! (e.g. Import the project via `Soundboard.pro` into QT Creator and hit the build button